fullmetalbrackets/blog/src/content/blog/pi-hole-quad9-dls-over-tls.md

 > <img src="/assets/info.svg" class="info" loading="lazy" decoding="async" alt="Information">
 >
-> The below forwarding addresses for <em>Quad9</em> are the ones I use in my setup, which provides malware blocking, DNSSEC, and is ECS-enabled.
+> The below forwarding addresses for <em>Quad9</em> provide malware blocking, DNSSEC, and are ECS-enabled.
 Check out <a href="https://www.quad9.net/service/service-addresses-and-features" target="_blank">all of Quad9's options</a>.
+Alternately you may consider using Cloudflare's `1.1.1.2` / `security.cloudflare-dns.com` which also supports DNSSEC and blocks malware.

-### Unbound as forwarding resolver
+## Unbound as forwarding resolver

 Create file, copy & paste the below into it: `sudo nano /etc/unbound/unbound.conf.d/pi-hole.conf`